The best alarm clocks of 2021 - CNN Underscored

 - Durability: We knocked each alarm clock off the same bedside table five times, noting any damage after each drop.

-- Appearance: We noted its size, color options and rated its aesthetics.
+- Appearance: We noted its size and color options, and rated its aesthetics.

 How we rated